stephane-caron/pymanoid/examples/README.md

-The [inverse\_kinematics.py](inverse_kinematics.py) script shows how to use [inverse kinematics (IK)](https://scaron.info/teaching/inverse-kinematics.html) to achieve a given posture.
+The [inverse\_kinematics.py](inverse_kinematics.py) script shows how to use [inverse kinematics (IK)](https://scaron.info/teaching/inverse-kinematics.html) to achieve a set of whole-body tasks.
 It contains two equivalent implementations of the IK solver setup.
 The former is best for beginners as it uses the simpler ``Stance`` interface.
 The latter is for more advanced users and shows how to add individual tasks one by one.

-The example loads (and downloads, if necessary) the [JVRC-1](https://github.com/stephane-caron/openrave_models/tree/master/JVRC-1) humanoid model, then generates a posture where the robot has both feet on pre-defined contact locations.
+The example loads the [JVRC-1](https://github.com/stephane-caron/openrave_models/tree/master/JVRC-1) humanoid model, then generates a posture where the robot has both feet on pre-defined contact locations.
 The robot tracks a reference COM position given